We want to help address the confusion around what it means to be green.

 As an established organization in this community under the name Greater Sudbury Environment Network, we are re-branding ourselves as reThink Green to help address the above concerns.

-Our promise is that we will not green-wash – we will provide people with real solutions based on research and facts.
+We promise not to green-wash – we will provide real solutions based on research and facts.

 Our second promise is that we will not put the environment ahead of other parts of life.
 Being green is about properly balancing the economy, the environment, and people.
 We are helping move the world towards a better future.
 We are about a better quality of life.
 We are about helping people to future-proof themselves against higher fuel costs.